suika3-community/suika3/README.md

 **catalyst for growth**.

-By offering a "port-anywhere" engine that delivers native performance without the overhead of heavy commercial frameworks, we enable developers to focus on what matters most: **telling stories that endure.**
+By offering a "port-anywhere" engine that delivers native performance without the overhead of heavy frameworks, we enable developers to focus on what matters most: **telling stories that endure.**

 Because we love visual novels, we are committed to pushing the medium forward and ensuring it remains a vibrant and economically viable art